sergiokopplin/indigo/_posts/2017-11-21-pytorch_generating_model_summaries.md

 This isn't the most elegant way of doing things.
 I considered briefly implementing a method that identified the common layer types in a `pytorch` model, then computed the output dimensions based on known properties of the layer.
 I decided against this approach though, since it would require defining effects of each layer on dimensionality *a priori*, such that any custom layers or future layers added to `pytorch` would break the summary method for the whole model.

-Instead, I implemented the inelegant solution described above of passing a sample input through the model and watching it's dimensionality change.
+Instead, I implemented the inelegant solution described above of passing a sample input through the model and watching its dimensionality change.
 The simple tool is available as [`pytorch_modelsummary`](https://github.com/jacobkimmel/pytorch_modelsummary).
 As with [the model size estimation tool]({{ site.url }}/pytorch_estimating_model_size) I described last week, the `pytorch_modelsummary` tool takes advantage of `pytorch`'s `volatile` Variables to minimize the memory expense of this forward pass.
 Model summaries are provided as a `pandas.DataFrame`, both for downstream analysis, and because `pandas` gives us pretty-printing "for free" :).

 An example of using the model summary is provided below: